 b.
-Board Type and Decision: In a records review conducted on 17 August 2023, and by a 3-2 vote, the Board determined the discharge is inequitable based on the applicant's Panic Disorder, PTSD and Depression mitigating the applicant's DUI, AWOL and resisting arrest.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The board found the RE code proper and equitable and voted not to change it.
+Board Type and Decision: In a records review conducted on 29 January 2025, and by a 5-0 vote, the Board determined the discharge is inequitable.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board found the reentry eligibility code was proper and equitable and voted not to change it.
 Please see Section 9 of this document for more detail regarding the Board's decision.